 In June 2016, the IASB issued final amendments to IFRS 2, Share-based Payments (IFRS 2), clarifying how to account for certain types of share-based payment transactions.
-The amendments, which were developed through the IFRS Interpretations Committee, provide requirements on the accounting for: (i) the effect of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; (ii) share-based payment transactions with a net settlement feature for withholding tax obligations; and (iii) a modification to the terms and conditions of a share-based payment that changes the classifications of the transaction from cash-settled to equity-settled.
+The amendments, which were developed through the IFRS Interpretations Committee (IFRIC), provide requirements on the accounting for (i) the effect of vesting and non-vesting conditions on the measurement of cash-settled share-based payments; (ii) share-based payment transactions with a net settlement feature for withholding tax obligations; and (iii) a modification to the terms and conditions of a share-based payment that changes the classifications of the transaction from cash-settled to equity-settled.
 The standard is effective for annual reporting periods beginning on or after January 1, 2018.
 The Company intends to adopt the amendments to IFRS 2 in its consolidated financial statements for the annual period beginning September 1, 2018.
-The extent of the impact of the adoption of the amendments has not yet been determined.
+The adoption of the amendments is not expected to have a material impact on the Company.